saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 # **Act 1 Summary**

-Global Electronics’ product portfolio demonstrates **strong concentration in Computers and Home Appliances**, excellent margin stability, and consistent category performance.
-However, low-volume SKUs, underpenetrated regions, and long-tail inefficiencies offer clear opportunities for strategic optimization and future growth.
+Global Electronics’ product portfolio shows strong revenue and margin concentration in Computers and Home Appliances, with these categories serving as core business drivers.
+While overall margin stability is maintained, performance across categories is mixed: some segments (like Cameras, Audio, Games, and Media) deliver lower volume or profit margins and require targeted intervention.
+In addition, underpenetrated regions and long-tail SKUs present clear opportunities for strategic portfolio optimization and international growth.

 ---